-Thankfully, unlike swimming pools, spas can appreciate the value of a home.
-Or at least enough to offset the upfront investment!
+Thankfully, unlike swimming pools, hot tubs can appreciate or add value to a home to offset the upfront investment!

-Swimming pools detract value for many reasons.
-Loss of yard, cost of maintenance, and the potential threat to children push against the value.
+In many cases, swimming pools can detract from the value of a home for many reasons.
+Loss of yard, cost of maintenance, and the potential threat to children are a few reasons that push against the value.

 But hot tubs do not come with the same concerns.